-In this guide, we’ll explain everything you need to know about hiking Doe Mountain Trail in Sedona.
+In this guide we explain everything you need to know about hiking Doe Mountain Trail, based on our experiences.

 Visiting Sedona in December during the low season meant we had the entire Doe Mountain summit to ourselves for sunrise.
-We sat huddled up in our winter coats with a hot coffee as the sun burst into the sky from behind Sedona’s famous red rocks.
-And we would do it again in a heartbeat!
+We sat huddled up in our winter coats with hot steaming coffees as the sun burst into the sky directly ahead of our expansive east facing view.
+The next time we go back to Sedona, this sunrise hike will be firmly in our plans.
+Read more about us.

 Doe Mountain Sunrise

-Watching the sunrise from Doe Mountain was definitely one of our favorite things to do in Sedona.
-The hike is easy with a headlamp, and it really is worth it to sit on the edge of the mesa and watch hot air balloons taking off from the valley below as the sun rises.
+Watching the sunrise from Doe Mountain was definitely one of our favorite Sedona experiences.
+You absolutely don’t have to do it for sunrise, but it’s easy enough to get up the trail with a quality headlamp.
+And it really is worth it to sit on the edge of the mesa watching hot air balloons take off from the valley below as the sun rises.

-Check sunrise times and aim to be at the parking lot 1 hour before sunrise.
+Check sunrise times and aim to be at the parking lot no later than 1 hour before sunrise.
 We arrived to Doe Mountain Trailhead at 6:30am, summited at 7:00am and waited for the sun to rise at around 7:20am.

 Hiking Tip: When exploring outdoors, be sure to always practice the seven principles of Leave No Trace to preserve natural beauty so others can enjoy the same environments.